klawusel2121/repo1/README.md

 Run `npm install` inside the project directory to downlaod all needed stuff.

 Try `npm install --force` when you run into problems regarding versions.

-Try running the commands in elevated mode ("run as administrator" under windows, "sudo" under mac/linux), when runninng into access rights issus.
+Try running the commands in elevated mode ("run as administrator" under windows, "sudo" under mac/linux), when runninng into access rights issues.

 ## Development server